How to Make Crispy Sweet Potato Fries

-Whether salted or seasoned, smothered in ketchup or Peruvian Aji Sauce, nothing satisfies like crispy, savory sweet potato fries.
+Whether salted or seasoned, smothered in ketchup or Peruvian Aji Sauce, nothing satisfies like crisp sweet potato fries.
 Although a steady diet of fried food isn't healthy, the advantage of frying foods at home is the ability to choose a healthier cooking oil.
 Many restaurants reuse frying oil until it becomes a thick, toxic soup.
-Click here if you'd like to learn more about saturated fats vs. unsaturated fats and smoke points: How to Choose Healthy & Tasty Cooking Oils.
+If you'd like to learn more about saturated fats vs. unsaturated fats and smoke points, you may be interested to read How to Choose Healthy & Tasty Cooking Oils.

 And what about the health benefits of sweet potatoes?
-Sweet potatoes are loaded with Vitamin A, potassium, magnesium, phosphorus and several trace minerals: selenium, zinc, and copper.
-They are also contain quite a bit of protein, making them a healthier choice over regular French fries.
+Sweet potatoes are loaded with Vitamin A, potassium, magnesium, phosphorus, and several trace minerals: selenium, zinc, and copper.
+They also contain quite a bit of protein, making them a healthier choice over regular French fries.

-The higher moisture content of sweet potatoes, though, means soggy rather than crispy fries.
+The higher moisture content of sweet potatoes, though, can make for soggy fries.
 So what's the secret to crispy but tender sweet potato fries?
-Soaking, dusting and refrying.
-But first be sure to review the tips for safer deep frying technique, below.
+Soaking, dusting, and refrying.
+But first be sure to review the tips below for a safe deep-frying technique.